Heartwork: Release

-2008 reissue

 The album was re-released in 2008 as part of an ongoing series of Carcass reissues to tie in with their reunion.
 The main album is presented as one side of a Dualdisc, while the DVD side features the fourth part of an extended interview/documentary titled The Pathologist's Report Part IV: Epidemic.
 Also included in the reissue is a bonus disc including the entire album in demo form, something recorded by the band before recording the actual album in an effort to be better prepared.
 The demo features the same 10 songs in a slightly different order.
 Later editions have the DVD on a separate disc, bringing the total to 3 discs.
 The album is presented in a 12-panel digipak with full lyrics and artwork.

-Critical reception
+Critical reception and legacy

-Heartwork is widely considered to be one of the greatest death metal albums of all time.
+Heartwork is considered by some to be the best British extreme metal album of the 1990s, and is widely considered to be one of the greatest death metal albums of all time.
 In an October 2007 interview, Evile frontman Matt Drake described Heartwork as "just one of the best albums ever."
+Metal Hammer said the album was "arguably the point where melodic death metal became a cohesive idea," calling it the genre's "defining statement."

 Hank Schteamer of Pitchfork described Heartwork as Carcass's "mid-period masterpiece," and praised the album as being "perhaps the greatest example to date of an extreme-metal band nodding to the polish and swagger of above-ground rock while retaining their core ferocity."
 Johnny Loftus called the album the band's "breakthrough release" on AllMusic, and suggested that while "some purists might decry its melodic breaks for soloing or nods toward conventional structure[,] Heartwork is that rare album that so carefully dissects and reconstructs its original form that its additional body parts seem like they were there all along."

+Decibel called Heartwork "a thing of pure metal glory" and a landmark in death metal, crediting the band's innovations for taking the genre to "new places."

+In 2003, Heartwork was named one of "The Best 25 Heavy Metal Albums of All Time" in Sound of the Beast: The Complete Headbanging History of Heavy Metal, by Ian Christe.

 In May 2013, Heartwork was inducted into the Decibel Magazine Hall of Fame, becoming the 100th overall inductee and second Carcass album to be featured in the Decibel Hall of Fame, right after Necroticism.

 In 2017, Rolling Stone ranked Heartwork as 51st on their list of 'The 100 Greatest Metal Albums of All Time.'

-Legacy

 The band Carnal Forge named themselves after the song of the same name from this album.
+Additionally, the album's influence has been observed in the works of Arsis, The Black Dahlia Murder, Arch Enemy and Angela Gossow."

+The album's first track "Buried Dreams" has been called "one of the mightiest [opening tracks] any record has ever had."

+Late Death frontman Chuck Schuldiner said Bill Steer's guitar work on the album "had that magic rarely heard anymore."